mongodb/docs/source/core/replication.rst

 set.
 Consider the following node types:

 - :ref:`Secondary-only <replica-set-secondary-only-nodes>` nodes have
-  their "priority" set to 0 and thus will never be elected as primary nodes.
+  their "priority" set to 0 and thus not eligible for election as primary nodes.

-- :ref:`Hidden <replica-set-hidden-nodes>` nodes are excluded from the output of :js:func:`db.isMaster()`.
+- :ref:`Hidden <replica-set-hidden-nodes>` nodes do not appear in the output of :js:func:`db.isMaster()`.
 This setting prevents clients from discovering, and thus potentially queries, the node in question.

 - :ref:`Delayed <replica-set-delayed-nodes>` nodes lag a fixed period of time behind the the primary node.
 These nodes are typically used for disaster recovery scenarios.
-For example, if an administrator mistakenly truncates a collection, and the mistake is discovered within the lag window, then you can manually fail over to the delayed node.
+For example, if an administrator mistakenly truncates a collection, and you discover the mistake within the lag window, then you can manually fail over to the delayed node.

 - :ref:`Arbiters <replica-set-arbiters>` exist solely to participate